tyoung3/sw/README.md

 The, ```<-```,  token is used to be consistent with its usage in the Go language.

-Currently only numeric ports are supported.
-Named ports are planned.
-Any helpers?

 Comments in the SW.cf file provide clues to possible future language additions.